LabIA-UFBA/MMDB/README.md

 # MMDB
-MultipleMyelomaDatasetBenchmarkDiagnosis (MMDB)  is a novel dataset of plasma cells.
+PCMMD: A Novel Dataset of Plasma Cells to Support the Diagnosis of Multiple Myeloma is a novel dataset of plasma cells.

 This repository contains the database with annotations of plasma cells and non-plasma cells, as well as the diagnoses of 10 patients with multiple myeloma.